nostromo-1/robotic-car/README.md

 - Motor controller: a L298N based circuit board, like http://www.leantec.es/motores-y-controladores/82-l298-controlador-de-motores-con-doble-puente-h.html
 - Distance sensor HC-SR04
 - A Raspberry pi.
 I use a Raspberry Pi 3 Model B, it has built-in bluetooth and wifi.
 You can also use a Raspberry Pi Zero with a USB hub (like https://shop.pimoroni.com/products/zero4u), a wifi dongle and a bluetooth dongle.
-- Transistors, capacitors, resistors, push button and LED for the buzzer, voltage checker and scan button.
+- Transistors, capacitors, resistors, push button and LED for voltage checker and scan button.
+A 6V buzzer.
 The schematics can be seen in https://github.com/nostromo-1/robotic-car/blob/master/schematics/Esquema-coche.pdf
 - For the audio amplifier: a LM386 integrated circuit, an 8 ohm small speaker and come resistors and capacitors.
 The schematics are in https://github.com/nostromo-1/robotic-car/blob/master/schematics/Esquema-coche%20ampli.pdf.
 The audio signal is taken from the GPIO, it does not use the audio output jack, so it also works on a Raspberry Pi Zero.